 A good answer may Caution tape; what to look out for: Show an understanding of the breadth of food issues.
 For example, are candidates considering protection of farmland, food waste, procurement practices, healthy food initiatives, urban agriculture and access to food for all residents?
 Support innovative partnerships.
-A strong food system and equitable community food access is not the responsibility of the municipality alone - it can only be achieved through partnerships involving all levels of government, community partners, public health and the private sector.
+A strong food system and equitable food access is not the responsibility of the municipality alone.
+It can only be achieved through partnerships with all levels of government, community partners, public health and the private sector.
 Lack of recognition of food as a municipal issue.
 Aspirational and theoretical responses. that aren't rooted in actionable steps Jargon or terms that the general public wouldn't understand.
+Lack of acknowledgement of the current food insecurity crisis.